 Cheniere Energy, Inc. — formation of a joint venture for the development of the Midship pipeline project, an approximately 200 mile, 36-inch, FERC-regulated natural gas pipeline with capacity of up to 1,400 MMcf/day from the Scoop/Stack plays in Oklahoma to Bennington, Oklahoma, including drafting and negotiating precedent agreements for anchor shippers for the project and advising on regulatory and commercial matters

-Enterprise Products Partners L.P. — various filings in dockets involving the Magellan Petition for Declaratory Order on marketing affiliates and the pending petition for rulemaking on marketing affiliate standards of conduct for oil pipelines;. drafted comments in those dockets for other pipeline companies
+Enterprise Products Partners L.P., Targa Resources, and Energy Transfer Partners — various filings in dockets involving the Magellan Petition for Declaratory Order on marketing affiliates and the pending petition for rulemaking on marketing affiliate standards of conduct for oil pipelines;. drafted comments in those dockets for other pipeline companies

 H.Q.
 Energy Services (US) Inc. — regulatory advice in connection with Central Maine Power Company's (CMP) New England Clean Energy Connect transmission project and the negotiation of long-term transmission service agreements with CMP and power sales agreements with the electric distribution operations of Eversource, National Grid and Unitil